jtcc2/finding-orientations/README.md

 # Algorithms for Finding Orientations of Supersingular Elliptic Curves and Quaternion Orders.

-This code accompanies the paper "Finding Orientations of Supersingular Elliptic Curves and Quaternion Orders".
+This code accompanies the paper "Finding Orientations of Supersingular Elliptic Curves and Quaternion Orders", available on [arXiv](https://arxiv.org/abs/2308.11539) and [eprint](https://eprint.iacr.org/2023/1268).
 See the paper for the list of authors.

 It includes the following: